How to Fix Windows Shell Experience Host High CPU or Memory Usage on Windows 10

 - Run System File Checker

-- Video Showing How To Fix High CPU Usage Caused By Windows Shell Experience Host Process
+- Video Showing How to Fix Windows Shell Experience Host High CPU Usage

 Run System Maintenance Troubleshooter